FLANIGAN LIFTS MERRIMACK PAST NORTHEASTERN IN OVERTIME, 3-2

-Senior forward Ryan Flanigan scored the game-winner for the Warriors
+Senior forward Ryan Flanigan scores shorthanded in overtime for Warriors

 BOSTON, Mass. - The Northeastern men's hockey team gave up a two-goal lead to No. 7 Merrimack on Saturday night at Matthews Arena and ultimately lost in overtime, 3-2.
 Merrimack's Ryan Flanigan ended the contest on a breakaway in overtime to issue the Huskies their fifth setback on the season.